alyssulee/SpeeDine/README.md

 - Easily choose a side and make a special request when ordering
 - Edit menu items already added to the Cart
 - Instantly place orders
+- Place several orders in one sitting without having to wait for a waiter
 - View the status of orders (Pending Order, Waiting, Delivered)
 - Call the waiter for any help at all!
 - Ability to choose between requesting the entire bill or splitting it amongst guests